Why Henry Ford imported a Cotswold cottage to Michigan

 One of the houses was named "Greenfield" after the attraction in Michigan.

-Now visited by millions every year, the Chedworth cottage is popular with Americans looking to explore the Cotswolds in a setting closer closer to home.
+Now visited by millions every year, the Chedworth cottage is popular with Americans looking to explore the Cotswolds in a setting closer to home.

 "We use it to host afternoon tea in the garden - and there's actually a waiting list for that," said Mr Johnson.